 Are Lawyers Demanding a Dupixent Recall?

 Maybe there should be a Dupixent recall.
 That question is above our pay grade.
 But these lawsuits are not a push to recall the product.
-They are a push to tell doctors and patients of the risks so they can make informed decisions.
+They are pushing to tell doctors and patients of the risks so they can make informed decisions.

 So failure to warn is the spine of these cases.
 A manufacturer that knows or should know that a subset of patients with adult-onset or refractory dermatitis may actually harbor early CTCL has a duty to communicate that risk.
 The practical content of the warning is straightforward.
 Before initiating treatment in adults with atypical clinical courses and biopsy-suspicious lesions, consider T-cell clonality.
 After initiation, if the disease evolves in a way that is not typical for eczema, at the very least, do not keep escalating dupilumab while you “see if it helps.”
 Stop and investigate.
 Nothing about those messages conflicts with approved labeling.
 Everything about them tracks the real-world cases now in the lit